Iunius118/OreFarmingDevice/README.md

-# Ore Farming Furnace
+# O.F.Device

-Ore Farming Furnace is a Minecraft mod to add furnaces to farm ores.
+O.F.Device is a Minecraft mod to add devices for farming ores.

 ## License